HeribertoUroza/Practice/README.md

 <hr />

 ## ToDo
+3. Look up Bulma for transitions
+5. Thinking about every button click changing the full design vs only cards as it is now.
+6. Create more components so the landing page doesnt get too cluttered.
+7. Implement Giphy with Weather API.

+## COMPLETED
-1. Research how to send data through Link component.
+1. Research how to send data through Link component.[COMPLETED]
     - Other option is to use hooks, research needed.
     - Backup plan is context.
     - Reason for this is to limit api calls

-2. Impliment context as theme changer for all types
+2. Impliment context as theme changer for all types [COMPLETED]

-3. Look up Bulma for transitions
-4. Use Netlify to host enviroment variables
+4. Use Netlify to host enviroment variables [COMPLETED]

 <br/>
 <br/>